RealTeeCee/DataStructureAndAlgorithm/English/Exam/OnThi/OLS26/Speaking/TellMeAboutYourJob.md

 # Nguyen

 Hello, my name is Nguyen, and I’m a Software Engineer currently working at Manulife Plaza in District 7.
 In my role, I focus on building and maintaining software applications that support our company's operations.
-While my official hours are from 8 AM to 5:30 PM, I often stay until 6:15 PM to provide additional support to business users who rely on our software.
+While my official hours are from 8 AM to 5:30 PM, I often stay until quarter past 6 (6:15) to provide additional support to business users who rely on our software.

 My responsibilities include designing and implementing efficient code, collaborating closely with cross-functional teams, and ensuring that our applications deliver an excellent user experience.
 Recently, I have been involved in diverse tasks across different teams and departments, such as developing APIs, enhancing front-end features, and optimizing database queries.
 These efforts have led to improved application performance, higher user satisfaction, and cost savings for the company.